Study the natural bodybuilding methods of Steve Reeves to gain countless insights.

 Though well-suited for natural bodybuilding, he succeeded purposefully and serves as an excellent role model for us all.

 Bodybuilding Methods of Steve Reeves

 If there’s a light at the end of the tunnel and I can see it, no matter how long the tunnel and how dim the light, if I can see it, I’ll get there.

 – Steve Reeves

 - He focused on bodybuilding.

-He tended toward moderate-to-high rep sets of 10-12, sometimes higher at 15-20 or even more, especially for his calves, for 3-4 sets per exercise.
+He tended toward moderate-rep sets of 8-12, though sometimes 5-7 or 11-15, higher at 20 for his calves and abs, for 3-4 sets per exercise.
 With current research, this seems to balance the factors of tension, metabolic stress, and muscle damage, along with safety and control, that makes these rep ranges so effective.

 He kept his rest periods short, generally no more than 45 seconds between sets and a bit longer between exercises, sometimes performing supersets.
 Modern analysis today shows 10+ weekly sets being ideal, if tolerated.
 (Periodization may help to gain these benefits without burning out for average trainees.)

 He advocated for uncommon exercises at the time that have since become bodybuilding staples.
 These include lateral raises for the side deltoids, even experimenting with an incline bench to get a deeper stretch.